dapr/java-sdk/examples/src/main/java/io/dapr/examples/invoke/http/README.md

 The Demo service application is meant to expose a method that can be remotely invoked.
 In this example, the service code has two parts:

 In the `DemoService.java` file, you will find the `DemoService` class, containing the main method.
-The main method uses the Spring Boot´s DaprApplication class for initializing the `ExposerServiceController`.
+The main method uses the Spring Boot´s DaprApplication class for initializing the `DemoServiceController`.
 See the code snippet below:

 ```java
 public class DemoService {